Conscription in Rhodesia: Administration of the conscription system

-The increased conscription requirements announced over 1976 and in early 1977 and maladministration of the conscription system led to a backlash from the business and farming communities.
-The business community protested against calling up 38 and 50 year olds and provided examples of firms being crippled when almost all their male white staff were called up simultaneously.
-This led to Cowper being forced to resign and further changes to the administration of the conscription system.
+The increased conscription requirements announced during 1976 and early 1977 and maladministration of the conscription system led to a backlash from the business and farming communities.
+The business community protested against 38 to 50 year olds being called up, citing examples of firms being crippled when almost all their male white staff were required to serve in the Security Forces simultaneously.
+The criticism led to Cowper's resignation and further changes to the conscription system's administration.
 A National Manpower Board was established as an independent body with the power to grant exemptions from conscription, including on economic grounds.
 It was also responsible for advising the government on the best use of manpower.
 Local exemption boards continued to operate, but could only grant deferments of up to 90 days.
 Responsibility for administering the National Service Act was transferred to the Ministry of Labour, which was redesignated the Ministry of Manpower, Industrial Relations, and Social Affairs.
 Rowan Cronjé was appointed as minister for this portfolio, and took a more collaborative approach with businesses than Cowper had.

-Problems with administrating the conscription scheme continued though, with the extension of call up requirements to self employed farmers in 1977 being poorly implemented.
-This led eleven Rhodesian Front backbenchers to criticise the scheme in Parliament during October 1977.
-Cronjé argued that the problems were due to human error rather than systematic issues, and noted that five different government agencies were involved in the conscription system.
-He acknowledged that this had led to many reservists not being called up while peers had been required to spend a large amount of time in active service.
-He implemented reforms that were phased in over late 1977 which aimed to provide greater predictability of call up requirements to servicemen and spread the burden more fairly.
-In practice though, the scheme remained unfair and confusing as Security Forces unit commanders continued to be able to more frequently select their most effective personnel to be called up.
-The Security Forces also found the conscription arrangements administratively burdensome, and by 1977 many officers reported that they spent more time handling call-ups than they did on operations.
+Problems with the conscription scheme continued, with the extension of call up requirements to self-employed farmers in 1977 being poorly implemented.
+In response, eleven Rhodesian Front backbenchers criticised the scheme in Parliament during October 1977.
+Cronjé argued the problems were due to human error rather than systematic factors, and noted five different government agencies were involved.
+He acknowledged this had led to many reservists not being called up while peers were required to spend a large amount of time in active service.
+He implemented reforms over late 1977 which sought to provide greater predictability of call up requirements and spread the burden more fairly.
+In practice though, the scheme remained unfair and confusing as Security Forces unit commanders were still able to frequently select their most effective personnel.
+The Security Forces also found the conscription arrangements administratively burdensome, and by 1977 many officers reported they spent more time handling call-ups than they did on operations.